-As the ancient Greeks domesticated farm animals, they collected milk and made cheese from that milk.
-Bees were domesticated throughout Europe by 500 A.D., but there is archeological evidence from the Minoan city on the Greek island of Crete of ancient beehives.
+As the ancient Greeks domesticated farm animals, they collected milk and made cheese from it.
+Bees were domesticated throughout Europe by 500 A.D., but there is archeological evidence from the Minoan city on the Greek island of Crete of ancient beehives earlier than that.

 Vinegar has been a popular staple in Greek cuisine.
 In ancient Greece, around 400 B.C., Hippocrates, who is considered the father of medicine, prescribed apple-cider vinegar mixed with honey for a variety of ailments, including coughs and colds.